neldajohn/INTRO_TO_IM/midtermProject/journal.md

   </div>

 Today, I focused on three main things:
-- I opened a new document and added in a decsription of my program (that includes my name, date created, last modified, as well as a simple description of what the program does and any instructions to the user.
+- I opened a new document and added in a description of my program (that includes my name, date created, last modified, as well as a simple description of what the program does and any instructions to the user.
 This is to help me in my documentation of all my programs as well as anyone who would want to quickly skim through my work.
 It also helps Prof.Shiloh when he checks the code, so that he knows how exactly the program works.

 - Next, I decided to add skeletons of the main functions and classes that I would need in the program.
 This was just to help me have an idea of how much work I would need to do, so that I could plan ahead.
 I know that the actual needs may change as the program goes, but it is always nice to have clarity and some sort of direction before actually starting to code.